project-akri/akri/docs/user-guide.md

         ```
     1. If using **Kubernetes**, Helm and crictl do not require additional configuration.

 1. Install Akri Helm chart and enable the desired Configuration (in this case, ONVIF is enabled).
 See the [ONVIF Configuration documentation](./onvif-sample.md) to learn how to customize the Configuration.
 Instructions on deploying the udev Configuration can be found in [this document](./udev-sample.md).
+To allow the controller to run on a node other than the control plane, add `--set controller.onlyOnMaster=false` to your install command below.
     ```sh
     helm repo add akri-helm-charts https://deislabs.github.io/akri/
     helm install akri akri-helm-charts/akri-dev \